History

 Great Escape Clock

 Torsional Pendulum Clock 1 (2014) was my first clock to use a torsional pendulum and anchor escapement.
 My objective in this design was to see how “minimalistic” I could make the clock mechanism.
 To achieve this, the clock uses a “daisy wheel” mechanism for the hour train that connects the minute wheel to the hour wheel, ensuring a 12:1 gear ratio.
-The daisy wheel is a beautiful mechanism invented by Aaron Dodd Crane, an American clockmaker in the mid-1800s that uses an eccentric drive to drive a daisy-shaped wheel.
+The daisy wheel is a beautiful mechanism invented by Aaron Dodd Crane, an American clockmaker in the mid-1800s, that uses an eccentric drive to drive a daisy-shaped wheel.

 Torsional Pendulum Wooden Clock 1